kahramanemir/Star-Language/README.md

 This project is licensed under the MIT License.

 ## 📩 Contact
-For support or contributions, open an issue or pull request on [GitHub](https://github.com/mrdweeby/Star-Language).
+For any inquiries or contributions, feel free to open an issue or pull request on GitHub.